-I did a review for Army Navy during my first month as a blogger, and I thought that a second review would be appropriate to this resto that never fails to make me satisfied that I could barely stand up because I was too full.
-This is how good--and affordable Army Navy is.
+I already did a review for Army Navy during my first month as a blogger, and I thought that a second review would be appropriate to this restaurant as this place never fails to make me feel satisfied every time I visit.

-Army Navy is a military-inspired restaurant that offers affordable American and Mexican specialties.
-There are some people who think Mexican food is pricey, but you might be surprised on how affordable Mexican food is in Army Navy.
+Army Navy Burger + Burrito is a military-themed restaurant that offers affordable American and Mexican specialties.
+There are some people who think Mexican food is pricey, but you might be surprised at how affordable Mexican food is in Army Navy.
 Everything is so good that even the iced tea is a must-try.

 Two of us ordered Army Navy Burger (Php 145) but I had my burger added with Bacon (Php 30)